Documentation · Reference

 - Consults: if seen by cardiology

-III.
 Hypertensive emergency

 - History: chest pain, SOB, palpitations, headache, blurred vision, confusion, seizures, etc.

-- PMH: HTN, compliance, CKD on dialysis any missed sessions?
+- PMH: HTN, compliance, CKD on dialysis, any missed sessions?

 - previous similar admissions